Wyoming upsets Missouri 37-31 behind Chambers, Valladay

 Valladay averaged 7.9 yards on 15 carries as Wyoming ground out 297 yards on 42 carries as a team.

 Missouri was led by Clemson transfer quarterback Kelly Bryant, who completed 31 of 48 passes for 423 yards and two touchdowns.
 However, Bryant threw a costly interception in the end zone and lost a fumble that was returned by Wyoming for another score.
+Missouri lost another fumble at Wyoming’s 1-yard line.

+“We were driving the ball down the field,” Bryant said.
+“We just couldn’t punch it in.
+We just kept shooting ourselves in the foot.”

 Missouri entered the game favored by more than two touchdowns.
 The game began that way with the Tigers scoring on their first two possessions — a 3-yard TD pass from Bryant to Jonathan Nance and a 2-yard scoring run by Larry Rountree III — and dominating the Cowboys in total offensive yardage, 144-28 in the first quarter.